mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Cold - values people by utility, struggles with genuine emotion

 ### Background & History
-Born in 1202 CR to Lord Aldris Goldshore III, young Aldris grew up in luxury built on maritime trade.
-His father taught him business, his mother taught him charm, and the streets of Goldreach taught him cunning.
+Born in 1202 CR to Lord Aldris Goldshore III (half-elf) and Lady Mirella Goldshore (human), young Aldris inherited his mother's human appearance despite his father's elven blood—a quirk of mixed heritage that occasionally produces fully human-presenting offspring.
+His mother died when he was twelve (officially illness, though whispers suggest poison from rivals).

-At 20, he took control of a failing trade route and made it profitable through a combination of brilliant negotiation, strategic bribes, and eliminating competition (legally, mostly).
+His father taught him business ruthlessly; the streets of Goldreach taught him cunning.
+At 20, he took control of a failing trade route and made it profitable through brilliant negotiation, strategic bribes, and eliminating competition (legally, mostly).
 By 25, he was running a quarter of House Goldshore's operations.

-When his father died in 1235 CR (officially of illness - rumors suggest poison), Aldris inherited at 33.
-He's spent 12 years expanding the family fortune through increasingly creative means.
-Legal trade, gray-market goods, strategic marriages, political influence - he uses every tool.
+As Lord Aldris III aged and his half-elven vitality finally began to wane in his 160s, Aldris IV gradually assumed more control.
+By 1235 CR, the transition was essentially complete—III remained the official patriarch and made major decisions, but IV handled day-to-day operations and the family's "grey market" enterprises.

-He's now one of the wealthiest individuals in Tirvandor, controls a vast merchant fleet, and has influence in both kingdoms.
-He supports reunification publicly - it would expand his markets - but privately ensures chaos continues because instability creates opportunities.
+Now at 45, Aldris IV is one of the wealthiest individuals in Tirvandor, controls a vast merchant fleet, and has influence in both kingdoms.
+His father, at 178, remains sharp but increasingly reclusive, focused on his obsession with recovering the Deepwater vaults.
+IV privately considers his father's fixation a waste of resources but indulges it for now.

 He's untouchable due to wealth, connections, and careful legal maneuvering.
 Many suspect his methods are unethical, but proving it is nearly impossible.
 He's too smart to leave evidence.

 ### Connections
+- **Father:** Lord Aldris III Goldshore (elderly patriarch, still makes major decisions)
 - **Daughter:** Lady Serina Goldshore (his pride, genuinely cares about)
+- **Branch Family Threat:** Merchant Prince Davos Goldshore (distant cousin, runs the branch family, clearly plotting to claim the whole house)
 - **Rival:** House Crystalborn (competing for trade dominance)
 - **Ally:** Trade Prince Lucian Goldfingers (Merchant League, mutual benefit)
 - **Tool:** Harbor Master Tobias Saltwind (on his payroll, though Tobias doesn't realize extent)